 Best Tripod for Beginners — Our Top Picks

-This section will run through our favorite models.
+This section will run through our favourite models.
 They consistently ranked highly on Amazon and other reviews and, in our opinion, represent fantastic value for money!

 1. Manfrotto MK290XTA3-3WUS 290

 As mentioned at the top of this page, this option from Manfrotto gets a lot of things right.
-Its sturdy center column and premium design make it a great candidate for an entry level light DSLR tripod.
-The robust aluminum construction goes a long way in keeping it lightweight for your photos on-the-go.
+Its sturdy centre column and premium design make it a great candidate for an entry-level light DSLR tripod.
+The robust aluminium construction goes a long way in keeping it lightweight for your photos on the go.

 The ability to adjust your tripod quickly and easily should be one of your main concerns when picking up a new base for you camera.
 Fortunately, the 4 different leg angles possible with the Manfrotto make it a versatile piece of kit.